Honours in Media and Communications/Honours in Digital Cultures

-In the first semester, students will be exposed to theoretical concepts and research methodologies that are central to the disciplines of media and communications and digital cultures as well as skills for research design and practice.
-All coursework is done in the first semester, although students are expected to be working on their theses as well.
-The coursework involves a 2-hour weekly Reading Seminar conducted by Dr Grant Bollmer and a 2-hour weekly Research Methods Seminar overseen by the Honours Coordinator, and delivered by academic staff from the department and across the Faculty of Arts and Social Sciences, according to their areas of expertise.
+In the first semester, students will be exposed to theoretical concepts and research methodologies that are central to the disciplines of media and communications and digital cultures as well as developing skills for research design and practice.
+Two coursework seminars are offered in the first semester, as students are developing and their own individual research projects in consultation with their supervisors.
+The coursework involves a 2-hour per week Reading Seminar conducted by and a 2-hour per week Research Methods Seminar which draws on the expertise of academic staff from the department and across the Faculty of Arts and Social Sciences.
 These seminars include assessments focused on research design, theory, methodology and critical reading comprising 12-13,000 words of written work.

-The second semester is given over to the finalisation of the 18-20,000 word thesis with students working towards a submission deadline of late October (the exact date changes every year).
+The second semester is given over to the finalisation of the 18-20,000 word thesis with students working towards a submission deadline of mid October (the exact date changes every year).
 Throughout the year, Honours candidates are also required to attend departmental seminars that showcase contemporary research in Media and Communications (TBA).

 The Honours Unit of Study codes differ from Junior and Senior Units.
 Honours students enrol in four 'shell' units each semester.
 These shell units do not correspond directly to the Honours seminars or thesis; they are simply an enrolment mechanism.
 The overall Honours mark will be recorded as the result for the Honours D Unit.